 Relaxed muscles and crêpy throat: Cleansing Cream, Orange Flower Skin Lotion, Special Skin Cream, Circulation Ointment, Astringent Cream (or Astringent Lotion if the skin is oily) together with Patter.

-All three treatments are variations on a theme of ‘cleansing, lubricating and stimulating’ with allowances for skin type and treatment area.
+All three treatments are variations on the theme of ‘cleansing, lubricating and stimulating’ with allowances for skin type and treatment area.

 The 1930s saw a simplification in this home treatment regime.
 The number of products required was reduced and those referred to as a ‘skin food’, ‘tissue cream’ or ‘skin tonic’ were given more functional names.
 Here Dorothy Gray was something of an American pioneer, completing in the early 1930s what became mandated by the American Food and Drug Authority (FDA) in 1938.

-The range of products sold in each Dorothy Gray Salon Facial box introduced in the 1930s was reduced to three and the new packaging made it look more like an integrated system rather than a collection of products.
+In the 1930s, the range of products sold in each Dorothy Gray Salon Facial box was reduced to three and new packaging made it look more like an integrated system rather than a collection of products.
 The message of ‘cleanse, lubricate and stimulate’ became a lot clearer and easier to implement.
-Once a woman determined whether her skin was normal, oily, or dry, the home treatment routine now became as ‘Easy as 1-2-3!’.
+Once a woman determined whether her skin was normal, oily or dry, the home treatment routine now became as ‘Easy as 1-2-3!’.

 Dorothy Gray Salon Facial Package